Ex-Navy SEAL Who Killed Bin Laden Calls Trump Military Parade ‘Bullsh***’

 — Robert J. O'Neill (@mchooyah) October 11, 2017

-The decorated military vet now works as a security consultant, public speaker, and FOX News contributor.
+The decorated military vet now works as a security consultant, public speaker, and Fox News contributor.
 He wrote the bestselling The Operator, in which he recounts killing bin Laden and describes his life as a Navy SEAL.

 Aside from O’Neill, other conservatives have spoken out about the proposed military parade.
 Sen. John Kennedy (R-LA) told ABC News that he “[doesn’t] think it’s a particularly good idea.”